HeatXD/GekkoNet/GUIDE.md

 2. **Load** a previous gamestate when asked (this is the rollback).
 3. **Advance** your simulation one frame with provided inputs (deterministically).

-GekkoNet is event-driven, unlike callback based SDKs (eg. GGPO) you poll for events each frame and respond to them in a switch statement.
+GekkoNet is event-driven, you poll for events each frame and respond to them in a switch statement.

 ### Actors